Edmund Pevensie: The Voyage of the Dawn Treader

 Edmund, Lucy and their cousin Eustace enter the world of Narnia through a magic painting, and end up in the ocean.
 They are rescued and brought on board the Dawn Treader, where they are reunited with King Caspian, who is on a quest to search for the missing Lords that his uncle had sent to explore other lands some years before.
 This is Edmund and Lucy's last adventure in the world of Narnia since Aslan told them they were getting too old to come back.
 By this point Edmund's character has matured a great deal which can be seen in the way he deals with his cousin Eustace and in the power struggle with Caspian.
-Edmund and Lucy are noticeably close in this installment, as can be seen in the way they defend each other against Eustace.
-When Eustace changes his behavior after being changed back from a dragon, Edmund mentions his own betrayal and says that Eustace was not as bad as he once was.
+Edmund and Lucy are noticeably close in this instalment, as can be seen in the way they defend each other against Eustace.
+When Eustace changes his behaviour after being changed back from a dragon, Edmund mentions his own betrayal and says that Eustace was not as bad as he once was.
 While on Ramandu's Island, Edmund says to Ramandu's daughter that when he looks at her, he cannot help believing what she says, but the same might happen with a witch.

 The Last Battle

 After seeing a vision of King Tirian of Narnia pleading for their help in England, Peter and Edmund go to the Ketterleys' old home in London to dig up the magic rings that Professor Kirke buried in the yard as a boy in The Magician's Nephew to be used by Eustace and Jill to reach Narnia.
 They are waiting for the others at the train platform when the accident happens.

-When King Tirian sees the Seven Friends of Narnia in his dream/vision, he thinks that, as with Peter, that Edmund 'had already the face of a King and a warrior'.
+When King Tirian sees the Seven Friends of Narnia in his dream/vision, he thinks that, as with Peter, that Edmund "had already the face of a King and a warrior".

 Edmund accompanies everyone, except Susan, into Aslan's country.
 Like his brother and younger sister, he is killed in the train crash and is transferred to Aslan's country, where they all live forever.